 The defaultpriv and limitpriv privileges are always in effect because they are assigned to the user's initial process.
 For more information, see the privileges(5) man page and How Privileges Are Implemented.

 lock_after_retries keyword – If the value is yes, the system is locked after the number of retries exceeds the number that is allowed in the /etc/default/login file.
 For more information, see the login(1) man page.
 To unlock a locked account, see the passwd(1) man page.

 profiles keyword – Assigns rights profiles.
 For more information, see the profiles(1) man page.

 project keyword – Adds a default project.
 For more information, see the project(4) man page.

 The qualified attributes can be set for users and roles in the LDAP naming scope only.
 These qualifiers limit a user or role's attribute assignment, such as a rights profile, to one or more systems.
 For examples, see the useradd(1M) and user_attr(4) man pages.

 For more information, see the user_attr(4) man page.
 To view the contents of this database, use the getent user_attr command.
 For more information, see the getent(1M) man page and Listing Rights in Oracle Solaris.

 The auth_attr database stores authorization definitions.
 Authorizations can be assigned to users, to roles, or to rights profiles.
 The preferred method is to place authorizations in a rights profile, then to assign the rights profile to a role or user.

-The prof_attr database stores the name, description, privileges, and authorizations that are assigned to rights profiles.
+The prof_attr database stores the name, description, help file location, privileges, and authorizations that are assigned to rights profiles.
 The commands and security attributes that are assigned to rights profiles are stored in the exec_attr database.
 For more information, see exec_attr Database.

 The exec_attr database defines commands that require security attributes to succeed.
 The commands are part of a rights profile.
 A command with its security attributes can be run by roles or users to whom the profile is assigned.